 One of the distinguishable features are two rectangular mounting plates welded to the right side of the mantlet.
 These plates allow the installation of a bracket with a universal Bosch headlight socket which could be populated by an additional I.R. transmitter.

 Looking at top of the turret, we find some more peculiar features.
 One of these is a U-shape armoured guard just in front of the cupola.
-The armoured guard would act as a splash guard around the hole in the turret roof through which the steel band for the elevation control device was connected between to the F.G.
-1250.
+The armoured guard would act as a splash guard protecting the handle attached to the elevation control device, poking out through a small hole in the turret roof.
 Additionally, there is a small rectangular table positioned in the middle of the turret roof.
 This rectangular base is for mounting an anti-magnetic compass (Orterkompaßstand) to facilitate navigation overnight , .

 This Panther sports an alternative style of stowage bins with vertical reinforcement ribs stamped into the bins, instead of the usual diagonal “X”-shaped ribs.
 There is next to no documentation about this bin design, except for original design plans for the Panther Ausf.
 D which show similar bins with vertical ribs.
 Reportedly, this style of bins was installed by M.N.H. intermittently starting in August or September 1944 , but up to now I have never seen period photographs of Panthers with a set of these bins2.
 This vertically ribbed bin is more commonly found on Jagdpanthers.